 There have been conflicts of interest related to the Heritage Conservation District that were discovered by PRATAC’s investigation: some members of Council voted on decisions affecting property that they or a family member owned in the area, potentially receiving enhanced benefits as a result.

-There are other concerns, too many to list here.
+There were other concerns, too many to list here.
 The most worrying to me have been the attacks on democracy: appointing a councillor instead of selecting the next person elected; attempts to suppress free speech, public comment, the press and association.
-Did you know that the new Procedural Bylaw does not permit even the media to record a PUBLIC council meeting for the record?
+Did you know that the Procedural Bylaw of the 2014-2018 council does not permit even the media to record a PUBLIC council meeting for the record?
 Journalist Ashley Kulp commented on the issues of the past few years and was hopeful that the communications consultant report would provide solutions: Communication is Key Ashley Kulp Aug 3 2017

 Mississippi Mills does not have an Integrity Commissioner, but will for 2019.

 Council said that the reserves would be built up so much by 2018 that we could borrow from ourselves.
 The mayor wrote “…if Public Works needs $300,000 for a new piece of heavy equipment, the money comes from reserves.”
-However, at the last regular meeting, this Council voted to borrow nearly another million dollars to buy a grader, a fire truck and other equipment.
-When asked by a councillor if reserves could fund it instead, the staff response was no. Reserves have dropped below what they were supposed to have been at this point.
+However, at their last regular meeting, the 2014-2018 Council voted to borrow nearly another million dollars to buy a grader, a fire truck and other equipment.
+When asked by a councillor if reserves could fund it instead, the staff response was “no.” Reserves have dropped below what they were supposed to have been at this point.

 Where did things go wrong?
-Well, mismanaged projects and programs headed and directed by council have cost far more than expected; in the worst case, the library renovation project alone was approximately 100% over its budget (final figures have not been reported).
+Well, mismanaged projects and programs headed and directed by council have cost far more than expected; in the worst case, the Pakenham library renovation project alone was approximately 100% over its budget (final figures have not been reported at this writing).
 On some projects, milestone and cost updates were so late that potential corrections could not help.
 A few projects came in so much under budget that the costing process seemed odd.

-Most big-ticket projects were headed by small groups of councillors who made the spending decisions; the ill-fated library renovation and Gemmill Park projects are examples.
-Meanwhile, no investment of time in real public consultation was made in the Official Plan review and ill-fated park sales proposals.
-How much time and money were spent on ideas like the paving the recreational trail for the imaginary hundreds who “commute” (when no funds were allocated – or likely – for upkeep)?
+Most big-ticket projects were managed by small groups of councillors who made the spending decisions; the ill-fated library renovation and Gemmill Park projects are examples.
+Meanwhile, little investment of time in real public consultation was made in the Official Plan review and ill-fated park sales proposals.
+How much time and money were spent on ideas like paving the recreational trail for the imaginary hundreds who “commute” (when no funds were allocated – or likely – for upkeep)?
 Development charges earmarked for Almonte growth were spent elsewhere.
-The downtown infrastructure replacement project seems to have been dropped after spending thousands in consulting fees.
+The downtown infrastructure replacement project seemed to have been dropped except for end-phase benches.
 The result of the lack of public consultation and poor decision-making is that the Municipality has incurred far too much in legal costs.
-Was there a contingent liability fund to pay for these mistakes?
-Or have they cost us some basic services?
+Is there a contingent liability fund to pay for these mistakes?
+Or did it cost us some basic services?